Syllabus for BIO-208

 After completing this course, you should be able to:

 You will need the following materials to do the work of the course.
-The required textbooks and software are available from the College's textbook supplier, MBS Direct.
+The required textbooks and software are available from the University’s textbook supplier, MBS Direct.

 For your formal work in the course, you are required to participate in online discussion forums, complete written assignments and a Diet Analysis Project, and take two proctored online examinations—a midterm and a final.
 See below for more details.